-In accordance with the Acceptable Usage of Computer Systems and Facilities, Academic Honesty, and Code of Student Conduct and Responsibility policies, students are responsible for keeping their logins and passwords secure, and upholding the integrity of their coursework.
-This practice assists the College in protecting students' privacy and in ensuring that grades are awarded to the appropriate students.
-Students should immediately report any misuse of student information to the Dean of Graduate Studies.
+Under the Acceptable Usage of Computer Systems and Facilities, Academic Honesty, and Code of Student Conduct and Responsibility policies, students are responsible for keeping their logins and passwords secure and upholding the integrity of their coursework.
+This practice assists the College in protecting students' privacy and ensure that grades are awarded to the appropriate students.
+Students should immediately report any misuse of student information to the Associate Dean, Student Support Services.